MMdeCastro/ml-zoomcamp/Midterm_project/README.md

 Install 'pipenv' running in shell:
 + 'pip install pipenv'

-+Activate the environment running in shell:
+Activate the environment running in shell:
 + 'pipenv shell' in shell.

 When then environment is activated, install everything using 'pipenv' instead of 'pip', for this project: